 9. Alicia Couri, personal branding consultant & Audacious Confidence Growth Expert.

 “As a Kolbe Certified™ Consultant, it is very important for business owners to understand what the hierarchy of their crisis response would be for bringing their workforce back or designing new opportunities for their company.
 Once safety issues are addressed, they need to develop a strategy for their workforce.
 We have a Team Reorganization Map that helps do that.
 Many businesses have an opportunity now to acquire better talent that is now in the marketplace.
 Some may have discovered shortcomings and challenges that were papered over and now exposed and want an opportunity to put the right people in the right positions.
 Using the Kolbe Assessment tool can effectively right-size, reorganize, rehire, and redesign to get the workforce up to 100% performance rapidly.”

 Her strategy for making it through the current market?
 “Our response should not be one of panic but to get ourselves positioned for success.
 You want to know what your TAGS™ are: your Talents, Assets, Gifts, and Skills.
 Maybe you need to take an online course to increase or enhance your skillset.
 Take time to update your resume, don’t wait for your employer to call you back, be proactive, and look for who is hiring right now.
 You may have even thought about starting a side hustle so now is your opportunity to put those plans into action so if there is another wave of this quarantine later, you will not be so dependent on an employer to sustain you.”

-11. Albert Corey (AlbertC360.com), accountant & business growth strategist at Corey & Associates.
+10. Albert Corey, accountant & business growth strategist at Corey & Associates.